Some Great Reward: Background and recording

 One song that was started at the London sessions was "People Are People".
 Gore partly drew on his own experiences of being taunted on the streets of his hometown Basildon because of his appearance for the lyrical content of the song.
-Although started in London, "People Are People" was finished at Hansa, where Alan Wilder said that most of the song was sampled into their Synclavier, making the song one of the band's first almost entirely-programmed tracks.
-Gore's exposure to the hedonistic culture in West Germany led him to write songs on taboo subjects, including the S&M-focused "Master and Servant" and the religiously-themed "Blasphemous Rumours", both of which caused mild controveries when they were later released as singles.
-"Rumours" was inspired by Gore's early experience at church in England, where he witnessed hypocrisy instead of faith.
+Although started in London, "People Are People" was finished at Hansa, where Wilder said that most of the song was sampled into their Synclavier, making the song one of the band's first almost entirely-programmed tracks.
+Gore's exposure to the hedonistic culture in West Germany led him to write songs on taboo subjects, including the S&M-focused "Master and Servant" and the religiously-themed "Blasphemous Rumours", both of which caused mild controversies when they were later released as singles.
+"Blasphemous Rumours" was inspired by Gore's early experience at church in England, where he witnessed hypocrisy instead of faith.
 Fellow bandmate Andy Fletcher, also a lapsed churchgoer, said "I can see why people would dislike it ["Blasphemous Rumours"].
 It certainly verges on the offensive."
 Gore sang "Somebody", which he wrote for Friedrich, nude in the studio.
 Recorded live, with just Wilder on the piano and Gore on vocals, Wilder called it "the first acoustic-performed track" that Depeche Mode had recorded.
 Album track "Lie to Me", which "[bemoaned] the diminished role of truth in the world", was one of the band's favorite tracks, although Gore expressed regret that the album version wasn't maybe as good as it could have been.
 Wilder wrote two songs during the sessions, "In Your Memory", the B-side to the "People Are People" single, and "If You Want", which was the last song he wrote for a Depeche Mode album, although two years later he co-wrote a few songs that ended up as B-sides to singles from their follow-up album, Black Celebration.
-For the album, Depeche Mode continued to incorporate found objects into their music by hitting or dropping them in front of microphones and sampling the sound, a practice they had started on their previous studio album, Construction Time Again.

 During recording downtime, the band recorded an all-covers album called Toast Hawaii, named after Andy Fletcher's favourite snack from Hansa's cafeteria, though this album has never been released.
 During the course of recording, Gahan spent some time with a vocal coach, where he practiced singing scales and breathing control.

-In February 1984, the band played a one-off live show at Birmingham Odeon for the BBC TV show Oxford Road Show.